Dana Valery

-Dana Valery Catalano (born Fausta Dana Galli; July 15, 1944, Codogno) is an Italian-born South African-reared singer, actress, and television performer who started her career in the entertainment industry at the age of 16 in Johannesburg, South Africa where her family emigrated from Italy in 1947.
+Dana Valery Catalano (born Fausta Dana Galli; July 15, 1944) is an Italian-born South African-reared singer, actress, and television performer who started her career in the entertainment industry at the age of 16 in Johannesburg, South Africa, where her family immigrated from Italy in 1947.

-The Codogno-born singer has performed on television, radio, Broadway and in live concert performances worldwide, including major cities such as New York, London, Monte Carlo, Las Vegas, Atlantic City, and Johannesburg.
+The singer has performed on television, radio, Broadway, and in live concert performances worldwide, including major cities such as New York, London, Monte Carlo, Las Vegas, Atlantic City, and Johannesburg.
 She is the sister of singer and actor Sergio Franchi.

 Stage

-Valery starred in three productions of the South African musical revue Wait A Minim!: The Original 1962 South African production; The 1964 London production; and the Broadway production which ran for 456 performances at the John Golden Theatre from 7 March 1966 – 15 April 1967.
+Valery starred in three productions of the South African musical revue Wait A Minim!: the original 1962 South African production; the 1964 London production; and the Broadway production which ran for 456 performances at the John Golden Theatre from March 7, 1966 – April 15, 1967.
 Miss Valery recorded Original Cast Albums of all three productions.

 Television

-In 1965, she appeared on the British television series called Ladybirds for ITV Southern England.
-In the programme, interviewers Shaw Taylor and Terence Carroll attempt to find out about the individual behind the image.
+In 1965, she appeared on the British television series Ladybirds for ITV Southern England.
+In it, interviewers Shaw Taylor and Terence Carroll attempt to find out about the individual behind the image.
 She appeared on several different television shows in the United States in the 1960s and 1970s.
-One such appearance was as a panellist on the episode of the television game show, What's My Line? (on which she was a recurring panelist), that featured then-Governor of Georgia, Jimmy Carter, as a contestant.
+One such appearance was as a panelist on the episode of the television game show, What's My Line? (on which she was a recurring panelist), that featured then-governor of Georgia Jimmy Carter as a contestant.